Paakwesi21/Paakwesi21/README.md

 - 👋 Hi, I’m @Harry
 - 👀 I’m interested in sql, Html, css, javaScript, python and cloud computing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Linux
-- 💞️ I’m looking to collaborate on web design and software engineering
+- 💞️ I’m looking to collaborate on web design, software engineering, linux and devops
 - 📫 How to reach me at kwesiglory@gmail.com

 <!---